 Prahran High School will be a modern and exciting place to learn.

-On the ground floor will be the library, music and drama facilities to fully utilise the large ceiling heights.
+Library, Music and Drama facilities on the ground floor will fully utilise the large ceiling heights.

-Levels 1, 2 and 3 will house the science, art and food technology spaces to take advantage of the northern aspect with direct access to the outdoor learning terraces.
+Levels 1, 2 and 3 will house the Science, Art and Food Technology spaces, taking advantage of the northern aspect with access to the outdoor learning terraces.

-In addition, learning, ICT and break out areas are incorporated throughout the building.
+General learning, ICT and break-out areas will be incorporated throughout the building.

-The school's gym will be located on level 3 with direct access to a large outdoor recreational zone that includes a rebound court, running track and protective netting.
+There will be a gym on level 3 with direct access to a large outdoor recreational zone that includes a rebound court, running track and protective netting.